TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.15.
 Read some software design basics

-See [appendix B: Software design](b-software-design.md) for some tips on how to design your application.
+TODO: If you did not already...
+[Appendix B: Software design](b-software-design.md) provides some technical tips on how to design your application.
+You should read it through.

-Requirements analysis and UX design are out of scope for this technology oriented tutorial.
-However, they are certainly concepts that you should familiarize yourself with, if you want to make good software that fulfills the needs of users.
-Normally you would start your project with some requirements analysis and UX design before you have written even a single line of code.

 ### 2.16.
-Validate design decisions
+Validate core technical decisions

 TODO